Sarasota, Florida: Sports

-Sarasota is home to the Sarasota Paradise, an amateur team that plays in the USL League Two, founded in 2023, the team plays its games at Charlie Cleland Stadium at Ihrig Field.
+Sarasota is home to the Sarasota Paradise, a Professional team that plays in the USL League One, founded in 2023, the team plays its games at Premier Sports Campus.
 In 2013, Sarasota became the home of the Sarasota Thunder, which was to play in the Ultimate Indoor Football League, but the team folded.
 Sarasota and Bradenton together held the 2021 U-18 Baseball World Cup.